patel-abhinav/Ecommerce-data-insights/README.md

 - Insights derived from the data

 ### 📝 License
 This project is licensed under the MIT License.
-See the LISENCE file for more details.
+See the [MIT License](LISENCE) file for more details.